ktsn/vue-template-loader/README.md

 ### Disabling HMR

-By default Hot Module Replacement is disabled in following situations:
+By default Hot Module Replacement is disabled in the following situations:

  * Webpack `target` is `node`
  * Webpack minifies the code
  * `process.env.NODE_ENV === 'production'`

-You may use `hmr: false` option to disable HMR explicitly for any other situation.
+You may use the `hmr: false` option to disable HMR explicitly for any other situation.

 ```js
 module.exports = {